European-Unified-ID/EUID-docs/docs/endpoints/post-optout-status.md

 Checks the opt-out status of <Link href="../ref-info/glossary-uid#gl-raw-euid">raw EUIDs</Link>.
 Given a list of raw EUIDs, this endpoint returns the raw EUIDs that have opted out, as well as the time that the opt-out took place.
 For more information, see [User Opt-Out](../getting-started/gs-opt-out.md).

 Used by: This endpoint is used by advertisers, data providers, and DSPs.
-More generally, this is for participants who have access to raw EUIDs but do not have access to the underlying email addresses and want to know opt-out status.
+More generally, this is for participants who have access to raw EUIDs but do not have access to the underlying email addresses or phone numbers and want to know opt-out status.

 For details, refer to the following documentation, depending on your role: